fusioncharts/dev_centre_docs/chart-guide/chart-configurations/legend.md

 ## Hide Data Series upon Loading

 Set the value of `initiallyHidden`attribute to `1`, to hide the data plots of a data series initially, on chart load.
-The plots will become visible when you click on the name of the series in the legend.
+The plots will become visible when you click on the name of the series in the **chart legend**.
 This attribute works from the `dataset` object level in JSON data, and by default takes the value of `0`, thereby displaying data plots of every series when you load the chart.

 Refer to the code below: